 Work Somewhere Different

-The solution?
-Step outside your comfort zone and work somewhere else for a while.
+The solution is to step outside your comfort zone, go outside and breathe in the fresh air and work somewhere else for a while.

-Personally, I love a good coffee shop outing, especially if a Vanilla Soy Latte is on the cards from my boo Starbucks. <3
+Personally, I find that a good coffee shop outing can do wonders for the soul, especially if a Vanilla Soy Latte is on the cards from my boo Starbucks.

 Clear Your Mind Through Exercise

 When you’re going through a particularly busy spell as a freelancer, the first thing to get neglected is exercise.